 The budget document shall reflect all sources of revenue.
 It shall clearly explain how those funds will be used.

-In the budget planning process for the school district, the Superintendent will to:
+In the budget planning process for the school district, the Superintendent will:

 Engage in thorough advance planning, with staff and community involvement, in order to develop budgets and guide expenditures in a manner that will achieve the greatest educational returns and contributions to the educational program in relation to dollars expended.